hackerb9/mktrans/README.md

         -f <fuzz>: How loosely to match the background color (default 20%)
                -s: Use speedy antialiasing (much faster, slightly less acurate)
-               -S: Do not antialias transparency (useful with repeated runs) -p <x>,<y>: Floodfills from pixel at x,y instead of 0,0
+               -S: Do not antialias transparency (useful for repeated runs) -p <x>,<y>: Floodfills from pixel at x,y instead of 0,0
                -v: Verbose